ashea29/lotr-trivia/README.md

 # Technologies/Frameworks Used

-For this project, I mostly used HTML, CSS, and vanilla JavaScript.
-However, I also incorporated Normalize.css as well as the Materialize CSS framework - specifically the grid, to aid in making the game responsive.
+HTML, CSS, and vanilla JavaScript

 # How to Use